 Insist On FIPS Certified

-The GoSilent portable VPN/firewall offers robust encryption protection algorithms and design and is fully FIPS 140-2 certified.
+The GoSilent Cube portable VPN/firewall offers robust encryption protection algorithms and design and uses FIPS CAVP certified algorithms.
 GoSilent deploys AES 256-bit encryption to protect sensitive data via dual tunnel, end-to-end encryption.
 Data never gets stored on an intermediary server, and no extra keys are ever generated.

 As a fully portable, plug-and-play solution, GoSilent combines ease of use with Top Secret, government-grade protection.
 Today, GoSilent is protecting mission critical intellectual property and data worldwide for public and private sectors.